pkarsy/rfboot/usb2rf/README.md

 D4 | DTR
 GND | GND

+If the "data serial module" and the "debug serial module" are powered from the same computer (most likely) then the GND cable can be omitted.

 Edit the Makefile and replace the debug serial port (Not the same with the main serial port!) with the correct one and then:
 ```sh